Network security

 Reduce hardware and software costs

 Companies can store applications in the cloud, further reducing on-site infrastructure.
-It’s possible to create lean workspaces that are easy-to-use and cheap to run.
+It’s possible to create lean workspaces that are easy to use and cheap to run.

 Minimal local storage